 I let out a string of curses, all of them mental.
 Too many people around to be swearing out loud.
 I'd really wanted that campus bookstore job.
 It would have been perfect.
-And now I was stuck with a twelve hour a week- No, hold on.
+And now I was stuck with a twelve-hour-a-week- Hold on.
 What if I called the bookstore back and said my roommate was mistaken, that I didn't already have a job?
 But that wasn't right.
-I'd accepted this other position in good faith.
+I'd accepted Ms. Milken's position in good faith.
 Yes, and she screwed you around!
 Cut your hours before you even started!

 I rubbed my temples.
 Did everyone else have these mental battles?
-Sometimes I felt as if I was going crazy, like I was some kind of split personality that had never properly split, two sides of my brain constantly at war, one telling me to stand up for myself, not to be afraid to get angry and show it, the other side always restraining, telling me to be nice, to be polite and self-effacing and everything else I'd been taught to be.
-The good-girl side usually won, much to my relief.
+It was as if I were some kind of split personality that had never properly made the separation, with two sides of me constantly at war, one telling me to stand up for myself, not to be afraid, to get angry and show it, while the other restrained me, telling me to be nice, to be polite and self-effacing and everything else I'd been taught to be.
+Much to my relief, the good-girl side usually won.
 It was easier that way.
 This time, though, the fight wasn't so easily won.
-I didn't want to take the high road here-I wanted a decent job that would give me enough money to live on and maybe, just maybe, free me from a full year of hell trapped with an inconsiderate party-girl roommate.
+I didn't want to take the high road here.
+I wanted a decent job that would give me enough money to live on and maybe, just maybe, free me from a full year of hell trapped with an inconsiderate party-girl roommate.
 And it wasn't as if the bookstore had offered me the job.
 They probably just wanted an interview.
 No harm in that.
 But I couldn't silence the voice that said it wasn't right to accept a job, then leave your employer in the lurch before you'd even put in a full day's work.
-By the time I reached the classroom, I was seething, mostly at myself, but more than prepared to let a little of that ire seep onto the next person who pushed the wrong button.
-And I didn't need to wait long.
-I arrived at the lecture hall less than a minute late, and the TA was already closing the door.
-The prof wasn't even there yet, just his teaching assistant, a blonde grad student who had the audacity to glare at me as if I'd waltzed in mid-class and did a cheer-leading routine in front of the lectern.
-And that did it.
-I might have to put up with a condescending new boss and a brain-dead new roomie, but I did not have to take this shit from a damned teaching assistant, especially one who didn't look bright enough to assist the janitor.
-So when he glowered at me, mouth opening to make some sarcastic comment like 'Glad you could join us', I cut him off with a glower of my own, a 'don't you dare' glare.
+By the time I reached the classroom, I was seething, mostly at myself, but more than prepared to let a little of that ire cut loose on the next person who pushed the wrong button.
+I didn't need to wait long.
+I arrived at the lecture hall less than a minute late, and the teaching assistant was already closing the door.
+The prof wasn't even there yet, just the blond grad student, who had the audacity to glare at me as if I'd waltzed in mid-class and kicked into a cheerleading routine in front of the lectern.
+That did it.
+I might have to put up with a condescending new boss and a brain-dead new roomie, but I did not have to take this shit from a damned TA, especially one who didn't look bright enough to assist the janitor.
+So when he glowered at me, mouth opening to make some sarcastic comment like "glad you could join us," I cut him off with a glower of my own, a "don't you dare" glare.
 Our eyes met.
 He blinked.
 And closed his mouth.
 Before he could recover, I swept past him and stalked up the steps into the lecture hall.
 "Elena!" someone hissed.

-I turned to see a girl from my class last year.
+I turned to see a girl who'd been in my anthropology class last year.
 Tina . . . no, Trina.
 We'd done a term-end project together and I vaguely recalled her saying she'd signed up for this class, too.
 She tugged her knapsack off the seat beside her and waved me into it.
 "Thanks," I whispered as I sat down.